Please wait. Due to its content this page might take a while to load...

 An image sequence is a series of sequential still images that represent frames of an animation.
 Commonly, the images are saved within one folder and are labeled with an incrementing file name in order to preserve the chronological order.
-They have the same pixel resolution, size and file format, whereas Pandoras Box supports .bmp, .jpg, .png and the graphics card texture format .dds.
-With version 5.7 we introduced the support of .snp files.
+They have the same pixel resolution, size and file format, whereas Pandoras Box supports .bmp, .jpg, .png and the graphics card texture format .dds as well as the real-time compressed .snp.
+With version 6.1 we introduced the support of .tif files.

 Please read the previous chapter Image Formats where - among other things - the difference between these formats is explained.

 Most high-level programs like Adobe After Effects, Premiere Pro or 3D Studio Max are able to render an image sequence.